Home > Tech Articles > Ebony Fingerboards

 When I took the tour of the Jackson factory, I saw a custom made machine for pressing the frets in, but they were hand installing each one when I was there.
 They have semi automated it and therefore they have achieved an intelligent balance between hand made and robotic made.
 Instead of ramming the frets in like most systems I have seen, They were chattering them in.
 They actually vibrated the frets until they sank slowly into the wood.

 All of the small builders are installing & hand fitting frets one at a time.
-This process makes it very easy to do Ebony fingerboards, This gives the hand builder the definite edge.
+This process is time consuming and requires skill, This gives the hand builder the definite edge.
+(I have seen some sloppy hand done fret-jobs but that is usually from the ultra small builders who do less than 10 guitars a year.)

 Ebony is a great wood for fingerboard.
 It costs about 11 times as much as Rosewood but on many guitars I like it better.
 There are only a couple of exceptions.

 Ebony on a Les Paul style guitar is not the preferred fingerboard.
 The guitar just does not sound like a Les Paul when there is an Ebony fingerboard.
-Zack Wylde, Peter Frampton, & Ace Frehley to name a few use Ebony fretboards on Les Paul's but their sound is not the true Les Paul sound.
+Zack Wylde, Peter Frampton, & Ace Frehley to name a few use Ebony fretboards on Les Paul's but their sound is considered by many to not be the Classic Les Paul Tone..

 Ebony sounds great on a guitar with a long neck, it's more percussive, as long as you don't have a real hard wood body like solid Maple or solid Bubinga it makes for a great tonal combination.

-Quicksilver with Ebony Fretboard and Lightening Bolt Inlays
+Quicksilver With Ebony Fretboard & Lightning Bolt Inlays